I've already

 Read the rest of: "Why Faborit is my Favorite.
 Reason #1: Breakfast"»

-Walking along Paseo del Prado yesterday, I couldn't help but notice all those kiosks and stands filled with books.
+Paseo del Prado yesterday, I couldn't help but notice all those kiosks and stands filled with books.
 Bookish types were swarming around them like insects.

-So, I browsed a little bit and even though most of the material on display was clearly junk, I had to remind myself more than once about airline weight restrictions - otherwise, I would already have in my possession various 2€ encyclopedias and sub--10€ hard-cover editions of literary classics published in the 70's.
+So, I browsed a little bit and even though most of the material on display was clearly junk, I had to remind myself more than once about airline weight restrictions: otherwise, I would have now had in my possession more than a few 2€ encyclopedias and a handful sub-10€ hard-cover editions of literary classics published in the 70's.

 I couldn't figure out the exact dates for this event, but it looks like the stalls will be there for at least a few more weeks.